yuan2021-cop/hello-world/README.md

 # hello-world
-This is Yuanyuan Bao's repository.
-It is for CEN4090L HW1.
+This is Yuan's repository.
+I am interested in programing.
+I would like to learn more about writting code.